Dolly Sods Wilderness: Pre-logging

 The Dolly Sods area was first encountered by Europeans when Peter Jefferson, Thomas Lewis and others surveyed in 1746 to find the limits of Thomas Fairfax, 6th Lord Fairfax of Cameron's land grant from the British Crown.
-The famous Fairfax Line grazes the northern margin of the Wilderness near Bear Rocks.
-This area was generally avoided as too impenetrable to easily traverse until the late 19th century.
+The famous Fairfax Line grazes the northern margin of the wilderness near Bear Rocks.
+This area was generally avoided as too difficult to traverse until the late 19th century.
 David Hunter Strother wrote an early and somewhat breathless travelogue of the area, published in Harper's Monthly magazine in 1852: